Transactions

 To start a database transaction, call BeginTransactionAsync

-on the connector, which disposes the transaction after it is committed.
+on the connector, which commits and then disposes the stored transaction.

 await using (await connector.BeginTransactionAsync())